 5. Afrodita (Yokohama)

 Okay, so not quite in Tokyo, but if you live in the Yokohama ballpark (just south of Tokyo), this is another solid option.
 Around 30% of their clients are expats, and the stylists know how to cut non-Japanese hair (their words, not ours).
 Along with a good range of hair services, they also offer nail and waxing.
 Giving customers “‘elite’ Tokyo results at Yokohama prices,” women’s haircuts are 5,000 yen and up, and men’s start from 3,500 yen.

 If all you need is a quick hairstyling or a makeover, atelier haruka is a popular salon specializing in just that for a great value.
 Customers can get a “down style” in 10 minutes (1,800 yen) or an updo in 20 minutes (2,800 yen), and makeup services are offered in a similar deal.
 Locations include all the convenient spots like Shibuya, Shinjuku, and Ikebukuro.
 A few do offer services like hair cuts, nails, or kimono fittings.
 It helps to have some Japanese language skill, though photographs go a long way if you’re lacking in that department.

 7. Ai nomura – English speaking expert stylist

 Last but certainly not least, Tokyo born, ex-London stylist and friend of Tokyo Cheapo Ai Nomura is a high quality and highly affordable option, plus she’s a fluent English speaker!
-Both women’s and men’s cuts for around 3500, plus 20% off if you use the booking link in the article we wrote about Ai.
+Both women’s and men’s cuts for around 3500, a discount off if you use the booking link in the article we wrote about Ai.